 Gourmeltz also has a dozen beers on tap.
 They also served us these crispy fried duck wings that went perfectly with our drinks!

 Military, veterans, police, and firefighters can get a 10% discount every day.

 350 Lansdowne Rd. // +1 540-371-1776

 Strangeway Brewery is the best place in Fredericksburg for beer lovers.
 They have a ton of brews on tap, including several unusual options of the sour variety.

 You can often enjoy live music here.
 If you’re hungry, there’s typically a rotating selection of food trucks to choose from.
 They’re also a dog-friendly establishment.

 Though not technically a restaurant, The Popcorn Bag is a fun little shop that serves about 60 flavors of popcorn.

-You can mix flavors to create options like loaded baked potato, chicken and waffles, sausage biscuits and gravy, coconut curry, pizza and beer or buffalo wings and ranch.
+You can mix flavors to create options like a loaded baked potato, chicken and waffles, sausage biscuits and gravy, coconut curry, pizza, and beer or buffalo wings and ranch.
 They even feature rotating seasonal flavors.
-My niece loves the black tie—a mix of Oreo and marshmallow.
+My niece loves the black-tie—a mix of Oreo and marshmallow.

 Definitely stop in and invent your own combination.
 Or, let the staff help you come up with suggestions for some of the most popular mixes.
 Their large bags make for great gifts as well.